 Prior to matriculation in the LKSOM postbaccalaureate program, applicants must complete a baccalaureate degree from an accredited college or university in the United States or Canada, and have demonstrated academic achievement in a competitive undergraduate setting.
-Official transcripts should indicate the final degree awarded and are required for matriculation.
+Official transcripts from all colleges attended are required once accepted and should indicate the final grades/degree awarded.

 The successful BCMS applicant will have:

-- No more than 8 credits in Biology, Chemistry, Physics pre-medical courses.
+- No more than 8 credits in pre-medical Biology, Chemistry, or Physics.
 Note: This does not include Mathematics nor does it include courses offered by allied health programs.

 - Demonstrated academic excellence in completed coursework and superior standardized test results.
-The 2017 matriculants had an average GPA of ~3.5 and average SAT (V+Q) >1360.
+The 2018 matriculants had an average overall GPA of ~3.5 and average SAT (V+M) >1330.

-- Science GPA of 3.3 on a 4.0 scale, including all Biology, Chemistry, Physics, Mathematics (BCPM) departmental courses.
+- Science GPA of 3.3 on a 4.0 scale, including all coursework offered through the Biology, Chemistry, Physics, and Mathematics (BCPM) departments.

 - At least one year of post-collegiate professional work experience is strongly encouraged.